-- it appears that the adult may have needs for care and support, - and is experiencing, or is at risk of, self-neglect.
+- it appears that the adult may have needs for care and support, - and is experiencing, or is at risk of, abuse and neglect (including self-neglect).

 This duty applies whether the adult is making a capacitated or incapacitated refusal of assessment.